Mike Judge: Political views

-While King of the Hill is often a satire of protagonist Hank Hill, identifiable as a conservative, and his The Goode Family is essentially a satire centered on a liberal family, Judge avoids discussing his own political leanings.
+While King of the Hill is often a satire of protagonist Hank Hill, generally identifiable as holding socially and politically conservative views, and his The Goode Family is essentially a satire centered on a liberal family, Judge avoids discussing his own political leanings.

 In reviewing Idiocracy, Salon stated, "Judge's gimlet eye is so ruthless that at times his politics seem to border on South Park libertarianism".
 A writer for the libertarian magazine Reason seems to agree, comparing King of the Hill to the anti-authoritarian point of view of South Park and The Simpsons, though he calls the show more populist, noting the disdain King of the Hill seems to have for bureaucrats, professionals, and big-box chains.

 Still, Judge denies having political messages in his shows, saying in 2006 in an IGN interview about King of the Hill:

 I try to not let the show get too political.
 To me, it's more social than political I guess you'd say, because that's funnier.
 I don't really like political reference humor that much.
 Although I liked the episode 'Hank's Bully' where Hank's talking to the mailman and he says, 'Why would anyone want to lick a stamp that has Bill Clinton on it?'
 To me that's just like more of a character thing about Hank than it is a political joke or anything.
 I don't want to do a bunch of stuff about the war, particularly.

 In June 2016, before the presidential election in November, Etan Cohen told BuzzFeed that he and Judge would produce Idiocracy-themed campaign advertisements mocking Donald Trump's presidential campaign if given permission from 20th Century Fox to do so.
 It was later reported by Business Insider that they would not have been campaign ads, would have mocked all of the candidates, and would not go forward.